 Some pool chemical instructions tell you to add them at the filter, while others may be poured straight into the pool water.
 When it comes to pool stabilizer, you don’t want to do either of those, even if the instructions say it’s okay.

 Remember that pool stabilizer is an acid.
-The chemical dissolves very slowly, so slowly, in fact, that the acidity can damage your pool surfaces or skimmer if left to sit there and dissolve in its own time.
+The chemical dissolves very slowly.
+In fact, that the acidity can damage your pool surfaces or skimmer if left to sit there and dissolve in its own time.

 We recommend buying a five-gallon bucket, filling it with water, then dissolving the stabilizer in that water.
 This way, whether it takes ten minutes or an hour to dissolve, you won’t be damaging expensive pool surfaces or delicate circulation parts by leaving an undiluted acid lying around on them.